 No matter how calmly you request them to let you do your thing, they won’t understand.
 In that case, to get out of a controlling relationship, you need to start avoiding them.
 Don’t listen to them if their tone is instructive.
 They need to realize that in a relationship, you are equals.
 There is no hierarchy.
 Listen to them only when they request you to do a certain thing or give advice.
 Learn the difference between, ‘Don’t go to that party’ and, ‘I think that party isn’t that lively.’

 Related Reading: My partner is controlling.
 I feel like I am losing my individuality

 4. Talk to them and about them to a mature adult

 While it’s true that a relationship should be between two people, if your spouse has a controlling nature and you are suffering, it is okay to talk to someone older and more mature.

 First, start by talking to your partner, addressing the issues you are facing because of their behaviour and how it affects your love life and relationship.
 If that doesn’t work, talk to their parents or your parents if they are free-minded.
 You could also talk to a friend.
 But make sure, whomsoever you talk to can look at the situation without any bias and give you reasonable advice.

 It isn’t necessary for you to break off the relationship, you could probably find a way in between or get to some compromise.
 Your partner might just understand the problem.
-If talking to other people doesn’t work, you could go to a couples’ counsellor and figure out a solution.
+If talking to other people doesn’t work, you could go to a couples’ counselor and figure out a solution.
 Counselling from a third person is a more viable option as you can vent out and an expert can help you without any bias.
 But for all of that, your partner will have to agree to the fact that he/she is controlled by nature.

 5. Start dropping hints that you are dissatisfied with the relationship